Sold Out. Join the Waitlist.

 Joining Instructions

-Please note that day 1 is an arrival day and no activities have been planned on this day.
-Upon arrival to the city on day 1 (or earlier if you have booked pre-accommodation), please make your way to the joining hotel (note that check-in time will be in the afternoon).
-Once you arrive at the hotel, look for a note or bulletin board in the reception with a note from your tour leader.
-This note will give the details of your Welcome Meeting on day 1 (usually between 5 pm and 7 pm), where you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
-If you don’t see a note, please ask reception for details!
-If you are arriving later and will miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need, and with instructions for the next morning.
-The distance from Ponta Delgada Airport João Paulo II Airport to the center of Ponta Delgada is approximately 3 miles.
+Day 1 is an arrival day, and no activities have been planned.
+Upon arrival on Day 1, or earlier if you have booked pre-accommodation with us, please make your way to the joining hotel.
+Please note: Check-in time will be in the afternoon.
+Once you arrive at the hotel, look for a note at reception from your tour leader.
+This note will give the details of your Welcome Meeting on Day 1, usually between 6:00 p.m. and 7:00 p.m., during which you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
+If you don’t see a note, please ask reception for details.
+If you miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need and with instructions for the next morning.
+The distance from Ponta Delgada - João Paulo II Airport to the center of Ponta Delgada is approximately 3 miles.
 To get from the airport to the starting hotel, you can take a shuttle bus, a taxi, or pre-arrange airport transfers.
 Shuttle Bus A shuttle bus runs to and from the city every 40 minutes.
 The route has 21 bus stops, and one can be found at the airport in front of the terminal.
 Bus stop 8 (Avenida Infante Dom Henrique) is a central location in Ponta Delgada, within walking distance of hotels and Igreja de São Sebastião.
 Travel time from Ponta Delgada Airport is 20 minutes.
 Tickets are available from the ANC Aerobus desk at the airport, and you can ask an employee which bus stop is closest to your accommodation.
 It is also possible to buy tickets from the bus driver.
 Seniors older than 64 will receive a discount.
 The bus has a capacity of 25 passengers.
 Prices: €4.50 one-way, €6 round-trip; seniors €3 one-way, €4 round-trip.
 Taxi Taxi is the quickest and most comfortable way to get to and from Ponta Delgada Airport.
 By car, it takes about 10 minutes to get to the center of Ponta Delgada.
 The price for a taxi ride from the airport to the center of Ponta Delgada is about €15 EUR.

 Emergency Contacts

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
-EMERGENCY CONTACT NUMBERS G Adventures Berlin office: +44 7817 262559 If you are unable for any reason to contact the local office, please call the numbers listed below, which will connect you directly with the 24-hour Sales team, who will happily assist you.
-Toll-free, from calls within North America only: 1 888 800 4100 Calls from within UK: 0344 272 0000 Calls from within Germany: 0800 365 1000 Calls from within Australia: 1 300 796 618 Calls from within New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, and your call will be returned as soon as possible.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.
+EMERGENCY CONTACT NUMBERS G Adventures Berlin office: +441858378000 If you are unable for any reason to contact the local office, please call the numbers listed below, which will connect you directly with the 24-hour Sales team, who will happily assist you.
+Toll-free, North America only: 1 888 800 4100 Calls from UK: 0344 272 0000 Calls from Germany: 0800 365 1000 Calls from Australia: 1300 796 618 Calls from New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999

 Packing List